siddharthkp/react-ui/next-steps.md

 9. built-in themes
 10. redo customising docs

-Theme:

-1. rewrite light theme based on base
-2. create a dark theme
-3. add multiple scales of fontsizes to base theme as options (comments)

 Docs website:

 1. wrap customisation docs in base theme
+2. lock theme to light outside of components
-2. homepage
+3. homepage

 Library:

 1. remove basestyles in favor of merged css
+2. rename theme to tokens in theme provider
-2. show warning if themeprovider is missing ¹ ²
+3. show warning if themeprovider is missing ¹ ²
-3. convert px to rem in theme
+4. convert px to rem in theme
-4. add css variables for theme tokens in dev mode
+5. add css variables for theme tokens in dev mode
-5. make controlled switch to avoid leaky abstraction
 6. add warnings for pixel values
 7. add bundlesize to library
 8. find ways of making library smaller
 9. move to styled-components
 10. components: add data-focus for :focus and pass down data-focus from elements like link which can have focus ³
+11. make controlled switch to avoid leaky abstraction
+12. bug: select caret color doesnt sync with theme

 Demos: